Gissio/font_tiny5/README.md

 # font_tiny5

-font_tiny5 is a variable-width 5-pixel font inspired by the Helvetica font, covering Unicode blocks 0 and 1.
-The emphasis is placed on legibility, making it suitable for low-resolution LCD displays.
+font_tiny5 is a variable-width 5-pixel font inspired by the Helvetica font and covering Unicode blocks 0 and 1.
+As it emphasizes legibility, it is suitable for low-resolution LCD displays.

 ## Tools

-font_tiny5 was designed and converted with [Bits'N'Picas](https://github.com/kreativekorp/bitsnpicas).
+font_tiny5 was designed with [Bits'N'Picas](https://github.com/kreativekorp/bitsnpicas) and converted with [FontForge](https://fontforge.org/).

 ## Overview